aikedejongste/docs.aikedejongste.nl/sops/githubtoken.md

 # Github Token

-## Download container images:
+## Download container images

-If you log into Github and go to https://github.com/settings/tokens you can create a "classic" token there.
-Maybe this direct link will also work: https://github.com/settings/tokens/new
+If you log into Github and go to <https://github.com/settings/tokens> you can create a "classic" token there.
+Maybe this direct link will also work: <https://github.com/settings/tokens/new>

 You can choose the "note" yourself.
 And the end date can be, for example, the end of this year.